gevuong/eventlistenr_cookbooks/README.md

     5. shutdown

+- **Layers can be defined on your own, and can be configured however you want, using Chef recipes.**
 - **You can perform specific configuration tasks using Chef recipes that are attached to those events.**
+- **Whenever a change happens on your stack, or upon request, all instances are notified and recipes are run.**

 - We're focusing on 2 of the 5 lifecycles with two written recipes, or scripts:
     - ```setup.rb```, which contains 5 things: